inoxlang/inox/docs/builtin.md

 ```
 ### all

-the all function returns true if and only if all elements of an iterable pass a condition.
+The all function returns true if and only if all elements of an iterable pass a condition.
 For an empty iterable the result is always true.

 **examples**